kunWangkun/d2SBin/README.md

 The d2SBin pipeline was developed with Python and run on the Unix and Linux platform, and the detail description of running is provided in the following.

 ## Version Release Notes
 - Version 1.0
-1. This is the first version of d2SBin pipeline.[(Source code Download )](https://raw.githubusercontent.com/kunWangkun/d2SBin/master/d2SBin_SourceCode.rar)
+        1.This is the first version of d2SBin pipeline.[(Source code Download )](https://raw.githubusercontent.com/kunWangkun/d2SBin/master/d2SBin_SourceCode.rar)
-2. An demo of d2SBin running is given in the following.
+	2.An demo of d2SBin running is given in the following.
 ## Development Team
 The whole source code was developed by Ying Wang's group, Automation Department, Xiamen University, P.R.China.
 All the suggestions and questions are welcome to *wangying AT xmu.edu.cn*.

 ## Package installation and configuration
 - Pre-install running environment
- 1. Unix or Linux operating system.
+ 	1.Unix or Linux operating system.
- 2. Python 2.7 or above.
+ 	2.Python 2.7 or above.
 - Detailed steps
- 1. Download the source code to your directory, e.g: ’/home/user/d2SBin’.
+        1.Download the source code to your directory, e.g: *’/home/user/d2SBin’*.
- 2. Enter your specified directory: bash-3.2$ cd /home/user/d2SBin
+ 	2.Enter your specified directory: *bash-3.2$ cd /home/user/d2SBin*
- 3. Extract the tar file:  bash-3.2$ tar -xvf d2SBin_SourceCode.tar
+ 	3.Extract the tar file:  *bash-3.2$ tar -xvf d2SBin_SourceCode.tar*
- 4. Enter the directory:  bash-3.2$ cd /home/user/d2SBin/d2SBin_SourceCode
+ 	4.Enter the directory:  *bash-3.2$ cd /home/user/d2SBin/d2SBin_SourceCode*
- 5. If your operating system has multiple Python version , please be sure your Python version at least 2.7 or above.
+ 	5.If your operating system has multiple Python version, please be sure your Python version at least 2.7 or above.

 ## Running of d2SBin Pipeline
 ### 1. Uesage of d2SBin